nProgrammer/MathLib/README.md

 	f := divideInt(10, 11) // this function is used for dividing ints
-	g := isIntDivisible(10, 11) // this function is used to check if int is divisible by another int h := isIntEven(10, 11) // this function is used to check if int is even
+	g := isIntDivisible(10, 11) // this function is used to check if int is divisible by another int h := isIntEven(10, 11) // this function is used to check if int is even i := reducingFloatByPercent(100, 23) // this function is used to reducing float by some percent j := reducingIntByPercent(100, 23) // this function is used to reducing int by some percent
 ```